sinanugur/MirMachine/docs/options.rst

 This will start a MirMachine run and search for all miRNAs belong to **Caenorhabditis** node.

-What is a node and How to see available nodes?
+What is a node and how to see available nodes?
 ----------------------------------------------
 A node is a taxanomic node name to query the correct group of miRNA families.

-For example, **Caenorhabditis** node contains all miRNA families that are expected to be found in **Caenorhabditis** species.
+For example, **Caenorhabditis** node contains all miRNA families that are expected to be found in **Caenorhabditis** genus.

 You can query all available nodes with: